Congratulations, Shani and John!

 It was a lovely wedding and reception!
 Thank you for sharing your day and showing your guests a wonderful time!
 I watched the two of you laugh a lot together on your wedding day, and I thought to myself that YES, laughter is the secret to a long lasting loving relationship.
 And, so my wish for you both, on your journey through this life together, is that you always make each other laugh!

-Oh, and in 20 years or so, when you have your Renewal of Ceremony, be sure to invite me!
+Oh, and in 20 years or so, when you have your Renewal of Vows Ceremony, be sure to invite me!

 Share